CityOfZion/neo-mamba/README.rst

 Installation and usage
 ----------------------
-Installation instructions, how to interact with smart contrats as well as API reference documentation can be found at https://mamba.coz.io/
+Installation instructions, how to interact with smart contracts as well as API reference documentation can be found at https://mamba.coz.io/

 Developing or contributing